United Kingdom Birding Tours

 We have two exciting small-group bird watching tours in the UK, both tours will provide excellent views of some exciting common birds for a first-time visitor to Europe, such as European RobinEurasian BullfinchEurasian Blue TitEuropean GreenfinchEuropean GoldfinchEurasian NuthatchYellowhammer, and Northern Lapwing.
 Each UK birding tour will then focus on some of the seasonal specialties:

-This comprehensive United Kingdom birding tour will focus on the summer visitors to the UK, as well as a range of Scottish specialties.
-It could also connect with some of the species present in winter (outlined above).
+This comprehensive United Kingdom birding tour will focus on the summer visitors to the UK, as well as a range of Scottish specials.
+It could also connect with some of the groups of birds present in autumn (outlined above).
 Some of the tour highlights should include European Honey BuzzardMontagu’s HarrierEurasian HobbyGarganeyEuropean Turtle DoveRuffBlack-tailed GodwitSpotted RedshankCorn CrakeCommon QuailEuropean NightjarEurasian Stone-curlewDartford WarblerCommon CraneScottish CrossbillParrot Crossbill, Rock PtarmiganRed-throated Loon (Diver), Golden EagleWhite-tailed EagleEurasian DotterelEuropean Crested Tit, and Snow Bunting.
 Follow the link above to see the detailed itinerary.

 Download United Kingdom Itineraries